BAXA88bek/BAXA88bek/README.md

-- 👋 Hi, I’m Bakhodir
+- 👋 Hi, I’m Bakhodir from Uzbekistan but corrently I`m living in South Korea.
 - 👀 I’m interested in Artificial intelligence and Data science
 - 🌱 I’m currently learning machine learning and deep learning
 - 💞️ I’m looking to collaborate on deep learning projects